Simulation framework

 Enforce boundary conditions after changes

 This function fills the ghost cells with values from the physical domain to achieve certain behaviors.
-This function must be executed at each timestep.
+It is executed at each timestep.
 In particular:

 • Periodic: cells are rolled over from the other side of the domain so that it looks to the hydro solver as if the domain just continues on the other side.